Master of Arts in Comparative Literature

 - Submit a two to three-page statement of purpose, including information on proficiency in the foreign language(s) and literature(s), and an 8-10 page formal writing sample of literary analysis to the Department of Comparative and World Literature.

 - Meet the University requirements for Graduate Admissions.
-See Graduate Division website for details on policies, procedures, and required forms www.sfsu.edu/~gradstdy.
+See the Graduate Division website for details on policies, procedures, and required forms www.sfsu.edu/~gradstdy.

 Students with grade or subject matter deficiency may be admitted conditionally and achieve classified status as follows: after appropriate consultation with a graduate advisor, the student will be directed toward courses, totaling 6–12 units, some of which may apply to the M.A., and in which the student must achieve a grade of B (3.0) or better.
 All conditions must be satisfied before students submit the Advancement to Candidacy (ATC).